GabrielF98/fouriersmooth/docs/index.rst

 Python library for removing noise from supernova spectra using a Fourier method.
 Implemented by Gabriel Finneran at University College Dublin, Ireland.

-Here is an example showing the input and result for a spectrum of SN2004gq (taken from `WISeREP <https://www.wiserep.org/object/8340>`_).
+Here is an example showing the input and result for a spectrum of SN2004gq (spectrum taken from `WISeREP <https://www.wiserep.org/object/8340>`_).

 .. image:: _static/FitB.png
    :width: 600